 B&B – Twin/Double Room Share – is automatically included when 2 travellers book together

-Rest up for the next day’s adventure in atmospheric and centrally located hostel & lodge accommodation.
+Rest up for the next day’s adventure in atmospheric and centrally located 3 or 4-star Hotels accommodation.
 All prices are based on per person sharing.
-Multi-shared room accommodation is included with your tour.

 Irish Experience Tours are small group tours based on a fixed but flexible itinerary where you stay with the same guide and group of travellers.